 AmTrust PolicyWire Blog

-A proactive strategy starts with simply anticipating that your organization will be the victim of a cyberattack.
+Summary: A proactive strategy when it comes to cyber security for travelers starts with anticipating that your organization will be the victim of a cyberattack.
 Most businesses create a

 data breach response plan

 , which of course is an essential element in mitigating costs and damages following an attack, but more importantly, they should understand how they could be at risk in the first place.

 A proactive strategy also includes having

 Cybersecurity Risks Business Travelers Face